-- G present simple
+G simple present

-- V describing people: appearance and personality
+V describing people: appearance and personality

-- P final -s and -es
+P final -s and -es

-In this lesson, the present simple (all forms) is revised in detail through a British newspaper article.
+In this lesson, the simple present (all forms) is reviewed in detail through a newspaper article.
 A daughter tries to find a suitable partner for her father, who is divorced.
 The lesson begins with Vocabulary and Reading.
-Basic language for physical description is revised, and in the Vocabulary Bank, new language is presented and adjectives of personality are introduced.
-Sts then read the article about Charlotte's dad, Clint, and focus on the grammar of the present simple.
+Basic language for physical description is reviewed, and in the Vocabulary Bank, new language is presented and adjectives of personality are introduced.
+Sts then read the article about Charlotte's dad, Clint, and focus on the grammar of the simple present.
 This is followed by a pronunciation focus on the final -s and -es endings in verbs and nouns.
 Sts then read about two possible dates for Clint and discuss who they think is the better date.
-In Listening, Sts listen to Elspeth, an Irish journalist, talking about a dating experiment in which her mother chooses dates for her from a dating app.
+In Listening, Sts listen to Elspbeth, a journalist, talking about a dating experiment in which her mother chooses dates for her from a dating app.
 The lesson ends with Sts describing a single person - a member of their family, or a friend - in detail, and writing a short description.